MightyPrytanis/Cyrano/README.md

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the Apache License 2.0 – see the LICENSE file for details.

 ---